hashicorp/vault/website/source/guides/policies.html.md

 # Policies

-Use policy to govern the behavior of clients by specifying the access privilege (_authorization_).
+In Vault, use policies to govern the behavior of clients by specifying the access privilege (_authorization_).

 When you first initialize Vault, the [**`root`**](/docs/concepts/policies.html#root-policy) policy gets created by